Frederick Arthur Bridgman: Life and career

-Bridgman made his first trip to North Africa between 1872 and 1874, dividing his time between Morocco tunisia and Algeria and Egypt.
-There he executed approximately three hundred sketches, which became the source material for several later oil paintings that attracted immediate attention.
+Because of the outbreak of the Franco-Prussian War, Bridgman was forced to leave Paris in the early 1870s.
+After spending time in Britain and Spain, he made his first trips to North Africa between 1872 and 1874, dividing his time between Morocco, Tunisia, Algeria and Egypt.
+On his trip to Egypt, he was accompanied by fellow artist Charles Sprague Pearce.
+Arriving in Cairo in December 1873, they worked in the city producing numerous sketches of the Islamic monuments, but also the street life, which was Bridgman's main inspiration.
+They travelled along the Nile, reaching Abu Simbel in the south of Egypt.
+During his trips, Bridgman executed approximately three hundred sketches, which became the source material for several later oil paintings that attracted immediate attention.
 Bridgman became known as "the American Gérôme", although Bridgman would later adopt a more naturalistic aesthetic, emphasizing bright colors and painterly brushwork.